Photography Classes & Workshops

 Did you finally get that new camera and want to learn how to use it?
 Do you break out your "big camera" for special events, but only shoot on AUTO?

 This class is geared to those who want to learn how to use their camera.
 We start the class with an understanding of how your camera and lenses work.
 From there we move on to an understanding of photography basics, such as shutter speed, aperture, and ISO.
 Don't be alarmed.
 We teach in easy to understand terms, and you will have an opportunity to practice what we teach.
-This class is held in your home.
+This class is held in our office.
+We can hold a private class in your home for a nominal travel fee (based on distance from Sugar Land).

 By the end of the class you will have a good understanding of your camera and it's settings.
 If we've done our job correctly, you will never shoot on AUTO again!